srvanderplas/FeatureHierarchy/FullPaper/Revision/ReviewerComments.md

     - *True, the modification of the lineup protocol is significant, but I would not call it a leap, rather a logical next step for working with the protocol in a different situation.
 We have tried to make a better job of explicitly listing the assumptions:*
     - *Having two rather than just one target in the lineup matters for an individual's decision: The theory behind it has its roots in cognition theory: When two targets compete with each other, the dominant one masks the other.
 As soon as one target is identified, the search usually stops (validated by the fact that in only 0.6% of the evaluations both targets were identified).
 When the second target is removed, the first target will attract more decisions.*
 <!--    - *Other assumptions: in the evaluation, we first checked the significance of each two-target lineup by using simulation-based inference.
 That doesn't seem particularly problematic - and we don't talk about this in the paper anyways.*-->
-    - *From a statistical persepctive, for the model comparing the two targets we are using only those instances, in which at least one of the targets was successfully identified.
+    - *From a statistical perspective, for the model comparing the two targets we are using only those instances, in which at least one of the targets was successfully identified.
 This means we have fewer data for more difficult decisions.
 However, the different sample sizes are not affecting the parameter estimates, but only show up in their standard errors.
 The differences are too small to have practical effects (sd(Plain) = 0.1179, sd(Color+Shape+Ellipse) = 0.1310).*
 - Reference Fig 2 in the text.
     - *Fixed*
 - "Prediction" vs. "error", "line" vs. "trend"